Sesleria: planting, cultivation, and care

 The Sesleria can be planted along pathways.
 To complement it, consider other compact, non-spreading grasses such as the Pennisetum alopecuroides ‘Hameln’ or the Pennisetum alopecuroides ‘Cassian’.

-In a naturalistic border, it will serve as a pit, alongside other summer-flowering perennials.
+In a naturalistic border, it will serve as a punctuation, alongside other summer-flowering perennials.
 Pair it with an Achillea filipendulina ‘Golden Plate’, lavenders, or asters.
-It helps lighten the flowering of heavier perennials like coneflowers or Oriental poppies.
+It helps to lighten the heavier flowering of perennials like coneflowers or Oriental poppies.

-In a natural scene, such as naturalistic prairies, you can pair it with other ornamental grasses like fountain grass, the Calamagrostis brachytricha or Diamond Grass, or the Stipa tenuifolia, together they will add texture and movement.
+In a naturalistic scene, such as naturalistic meadows, you can pair it with other ornamental grasses like fountain grass, the Calamagrostis brachytricha or Diamond Grass, or the Stipa tenuifolia, together they will add texture and movement.

 In the centre, Sesleria automnalis, accompanied by yarrows, poppies, lavenders, coneflowers, and Aster ericoides ‘Blue Wonder’